 5.8 ENCLOSURE CASING

-Aluminium was chosen over perspex for the casing of the enclosure.
-This is because aluminium is stronger than perspex, making it harder for people to tamper with the enclosure and breach it to access the interior.
-Perspex and aluminium are roughly the same price per meter,2 making aluminium a the obvious choice because of its advantages.
+Aluminium was chosen over Perspex for the casing of the enclosure.
+This is because aluminium is stronger than Perspex, making it harder for people to tamper with the enclosure and breach it to access the interior.
+Perspex and aluminium are roughly the same price per meter,2 making aluminium the obvious choice because of its advantages.

 5.9 ENCLOSURE SHELVING

-Wood was chosen for the shelving for the delivery mechanisms and the housings, as it was the most cost effective solution when compared to steel, aluminium or perspex.
+Wood was chosen for the shelving for the delivery mechanisms and the housings, as it was the most cost effective solution when compared to steel, aluminium or Perspex.
 Wooden planks that are 12mm thick would be used.

 6 SYSTEM DESIGN AND PROTOTYPING

-The discussion of the design of the Vending Machine is split into three section.
+The discussion of the design of the Vending Machine is split into three sections.
 The mechanical design will be presented first, followed by the PCB design and finally the software development and design will be discussed.
 Prototyping will be presented were relevant, but not in its own section in order to maintain its context with the design it is related to.
 All 3D models, unless specified otherwise, were produced using Solidworks.

 6.1 GUIDE FOR COMPONENT TUBES

 To help make restocking the Vending Machine easier, the delivery mechanism would be fed from the same component tubes the components are stored in.
-The idea was to also make the feed gravity fed, an idea inspired by the literature review discussed in subsubsection 2.1.2 and subsubsection 2.1.4 .
+The idea was to also make the feed gravity fed, an idea inspired by the literature review discussed in subsubsection 2.1.2 and subsubsection 2.1.4.
 This implies that restocking would only entail disposing of the empty tube and fitting in a full tube of components instead of individually loading each component.
-A guide for these component tube was needed to keep it in place and make restocking simple for the user.
+A guide for this component tube was needed to keep it in place and make restocking simple for the user.
 This guide was called the IC guide.
 Although the guide did not change much through each version, changes were made to compensate for each problem encountered.
 Although the guide form part of the delivery mechanism, it deserved an updated review of its own, threfore the relevant changes are presented in this subsection.

 6.1.1 IC Guide Version 1